Greeting Card Poet

 16.)
 No problem-o.
 The casualness provides a relaxing response.

 17.)
 You would’ve done the same.
-Nothing out of the ordinary going on here.
+Nothing out of the ordinary is going on here.

 18.)
 No thanks necessary.
 A modest response.

 19.)
-Cheers mate!
-After “No worries,” this is the response that would fly in Sydney.
+Cheers, mate!
+After “No worries,” this response would fly in Sydney.

 20.)
 De nada.
 It was nothing.